m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 ### Beginning of my journey

 I met with software through video games when I was 12.
-I was creating custom race maps, changing some in-game models (like vehicles) or textures (like uniforms, faces, roads) by using a map editor and photoshop for GTA San Andreas.
+I was creating custom race maps, changing some in-game models or textures by using a map editor and photoshop for GTA San Andreas.

 Later on, I had decide to develop my own games with Unity3D on my old wretched laptop.
 But all the online documents were in English and I wasn't knowledgeable back then.
 I had tried hard to make games with the help of google translate but at that time translation wasn't efficient as today.
 But I still kept going.